 Earning points for free flights: 3.5/5

-There's also a nifty 10% 'birthday bonus' each year which looks at your spending for the past 12 months (or part-year for new applicants) and awards a boost of 10% more points as you celebrate your special day.
+On both the Qantas Points and Amplify Points cards, there's also a nifty 10% 'birthday bonus' each year which looks at your spending for the past 12 months (or part-year for new applicants) and awards a boost of 10% more points as you celebrate your special day.

 Airport lounge access: 2.5/5

-Members earning points via Amplify Qantas receive two complimentary Qantas Club passes after registering via the St. George website...
+Members earning points via Qantas receive two complimentary Qantas Club passes after registering via the St. George website...

 Free insurance coverage: 4.5/5

 As with most above-Platinum credit cards international travel insurance comes as part of the parcel: activated on a per-trip basis by charging at least $500 worth of travel costs to the card before leaving Australia and when holding a return ticket for trips of six months or less.